arnabJ/Android-ServerAccessManager/README.rst

 * Supports http get method
 * Supports more secure http post method
 * Supports sending Files to the server by making use of MultiPartBody
+* Has built-in functions to convert your result String into 2D ArrayList o JSONArray object.
 * Exception handling present along with log inputs for developers to fix issues while using the library in their application
 * Fully written in Kotlin

 To-Do list
 ==========
 * Adding a built-in method to convert json string into ArrayList for easier usage.
+[Done]

 Credits
 =======